en

 The ordinary deadline for issuing the measures is set at 30 days under Law no. 241/1990.
 In some cases the law may set different deadlines.

-The table shows the deadlines exceeding thirty days, set by the Institute with a Regulation.
+The table (in Italian) shows the deadlines exceeding thirty days, set by the Institute with a Regulation.

-In addition to the terms for the issuance of the measure, the table also indicates the relevant manager.
+In addition to the terms for the issuance of the measure, the table (in Italian) also indicates the relevant manager.